Darshitajoshi/PahadiNest/README.md

 # PahadiNest

-A smart homestay discovery and booking platform for travelers in Uttarakhand with personalized recommendations.
+A smart homestay discovery and booking platform for travelers in Uttarakhand with personalized stay recommendations and nearby attraction suggestions.

 ## Tech Stack
 - React.js